syuoni/eznlp/README.md

 * Image Captioning

 This repository also maintains the code of our papers:
-* Check this [link](docs/deep-span.md) for "Deep Span Representations for Named Entity Recognition" accepted to Findings of ACL 2023.
+* Check this [link](docs/deep-span.md) for "Deep Span Representations for Named Entity Recognition" accepted to *Findings of ACL 2023*.
-* Check this [link](docs/boundary-smoothing.md) for "Boundary Smoothing for Named Entity Recognition" in ACL 2022.
+* Check this [link](docs/boundary-smoothing.md) for "Boundary Smoothing for Named Entity Recognition" in *ACL 2022*.
-* Check this [link](publications/framework/scheme.pdf) for the annotation scheme described in "A Unified Framework of Medical Information Annotation and Extraction for Chinese Clinical Text".
+* Check the [annotation scheme](publications/framework/scheme.pdf) and [HwaMei-500](publications/framework/HwaMei-500.md) dataset described in "A Unified Framework of Medical Information Annotation and Extraction for Chinese Clinical Text" on *Artificial Intelligence in Medicine*.

 ## Installation